ongov/covid-19-self-assessment/README.md

 To run during development, simply use `yarn develop` command.

 To build production version, use `yarn build`.
 Production build can be served locally using `yarn serve`.

+The form used in this version of the tool submits the data to an API URL set via the `GATSBY_OAG_API_URL` environment variable.
+In development, this is set to http://localhost:3000/api/sat-data.